1. Introduction

 acl:Read

-# This box contains an authorization graph # It describes the conditions required for accessing a resource [] a acp:AccessControlResource ; acp:resource ex:resourceX ; acp:accessControl [ a acp:AccessControl ; acp:apply [ a acp:Policy ; acp:allow acl:Read ; acp:anyOf [ a acp:AgentMatcher ; acp:agent ex:Alice, ex:Bob ; ] ] ] .
+# This box contains an authorization graph # It describes the conditions required for accessing a resource [] a acp:AccessControlResource ; acp:resource ex:resourceX ; acp:accessControl [ a acp:AccessControl ; acp:apply [ a acp:Policy ; acp:allow acl:Read ; acp:anyOf [ a acp:Matcher ; acp:agent ex:Alice, ex:Bob ; ] ] ] .

 The following example

-access grant graph is
+access grant graph

-the result of applying the previous example authorization graph
+the previous example authorization graph which defines access to

-which defines access to resource X to the previous example context
+resource X to the previous example context graph which describes a

-restrictions, the policy allowing acl:Read
+context agent and since the policy allowing

 satisfied.
 The following access grant graph could be read as: